victorabarros/nsq-service-self-driven/article/README.md

 ### Step Two - Publisher

 To send your first message, the nsqd server exposes an endpoint to receive events.
-The following command illustrate how send an empty payload to the `hello_world` topic.
+The following command illustrates how to send an empty payload to the `hello_world` topic.
 This topic doesn't exist yet, but the nsqd server will automatically create it.

 `curl -d "{}" http://localhost:4151/pub?topic=hello_world`

-Now we now how publish messages, let's code an script to automatize that.
+Now we know how to publish messages, let's code a script to automatize that.

 ```sh
 mkdir publisher